 Eph 1:4, “Just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love.”

 “Generation” is a class of people who have a common descent and life.
 Christians are a spiritual race.
 It is not simply those living in the first century.
 The church is a race based on spiritual birth (regeneration).
-We enter this generation by spiritual birth.
+We enter this generation by a spiritual birth.
 We enter into union with Jesus Christ forever.

 Christians carry corporate titles.
 All true Christians are chosen groups diverse from those without Christ.